veraberger/veraberger.github.io/_pages/resources.md

 ## General

-This section is slim because there is a wealth of existing resources on GRFP applications (e.g. [Alex Lang's page](https://www.alexhunterlang.com/nsf-fellowship))
+This section is slim because there is a wealth of existing resources on GRFP applications (e.g. from [Alex Lang](https://www.alexhunterlang.com/nsf-fellowship) and [Tara Safavi](https://tsafavi.github.io/nsf-grfp.html))

 Check your eligibility for other federally funded fellowships:
 - National Defense Science and Engineering Graduate Fellowship Program (NDSEG)